Fischer's

 Fischer's (Japanese: フィッシャーズ, Fisshāzu) are a Japanese YouTuber group belonging to the multi-channel network UUUM consisting of 6 members: Silk Road, Masai, Ndaho, Motoki, Zakao and Dāma.
-As of February 2022, Fischer's was the most-viewed YouTube channel in Japan with 13.4 billion views, and the 7th most-subscribed channel in Japan with 7.23 million subcribers.
+As of February 2022, Fischer's was the most-viewed YouTube channel in Japan with 13.4 billion views, and the 7th most-subscribed channel in Japan with 7.23 million subscribers.

 Overview

 The group is based in Katsushika, Tokyo, and was formed in 2010 by eight classmates of the same junior high school.
 As their first video was of the members playing in a river like fish, their channel was named "Fischer's".
 Video themes mainly involve scripted skits and comedy, but the group also post vlogs and athletic videos.

 Fischer's have gained popularity especially in the younger generations becoming the most-viewed YouTube channel in Japan in 2019.
 In the recent years, they have started to appear on television and other media outside YouTube.
 In the meantime, their YouTube videos have often been the subject of criticism both from viewers as well as other YouTubers.